javaee/jms-spec/pages/JMS20FinalRelease.md

 The specification has been clarified in various places.

 The JMS 2.0 specification was developed by recording each proposed change in an issue tracker.
-Here's a summary page of [all issues incorporated into JMS 2.0](/jms-spec/pages/JSR343Planning)
+There's a summary of all issues incorporated into JMS 2.0 on the [JMS 2.0 planning](/jms-spec/pages/JSR343Planning) page.

 ## More information about JMS 2.0